 - 1. Assisting Services-namely, preparatory information on how to seek employment, file applications, write letters, resumes, prepare for interviews, and generally approach the task of becoming employable. - 2.
 Information Services-career, occupational and employer data is collected, disseminated, and discussed with faculty and students so that better decisions on careers can be made in light of current needs and openings. - 3.
-Record Maintenance Services-recommendations, referrals, transcripts, work experience and other supportive data is maintained and disseminated on student request. - 4.
-Counseling and Testing Services-are provided in conjunction with the Harper Counseling staff and the Community Counseling Center. - 5.
+Record Maintenance Services-recommendations, referrals, transcripts, work experience and other supportive data is maintained and disseminated on student request.

+- 4. Counseling and Testing Services-are provided in conjunction with the Harper Counseling staff and the Community Counseling Center. - 5.
 Community and Alumni Services-are also provided with priority given to Harper students and recent graduates of degree or certificate programs. - 6.
+The career corner is located in the Learning Resources Center, Building F. Materials are available for improving and developing career decision making skills. - 7.
 Recruiting and on site visitation service.